Best Student Bank Accounts

 What Is a Student Account?

 Although (obviously, you may say) a student account is a bank account specifically for students, there are a few differences that make them well-suited to those in higher education.
-These are bank accounts and not credit cards for students.

-You can pay money in and draw it like, just like with a regular account.
+If you’re starting at university or planning to soon, you should definitely consider applying for a student account.
+You can pay money in and withdraw it, just like with a regular account.
 However, there is the added security of an overdraft should you need it.
-Many students stick with their regular bank services when they go to university, but this can be costly in the long run.

 What Makes a Good Student Account?

-There are a few elements that make for a good student account.
 Perhaps the most important one, as we’ve mentioned, is the overdraft.
 Many people in higher education will rely on this interest-free loan.

-Some banks will give you a fixed overdraft throughout your three-year undergrad.
+Some banks will give you a fixed overdraft throughout your three-year course.
 Others will increase it each year.
 The one you choose should reflect your needs.
 Many people find it comforting to know their credit will be extended each year.

 How Do I Choose the Right Student Account for Me?